reshinto/Basic_technologies_revision/react/reactJS.md

 export default memo(App, areEqual);
 ```
 ### useMemo
+- Memoization: cache result of function call
+- Warning: do not prematurely optimize performance, use only as needed for expensive calculations
 - gives you referential equality between renders for values
 - calls its function and returns the result
 ```javascript